SEEING IS BELIEVING

-Enter the PEMF as a therapeutic option.
-Thus far, its most common use in North America has been in the treatment of non-union fractures (when broken bones fail to heal) from sports or accident-related injuries.
-In Eastern Europe, PEMF therapy is already a standard treatment for injured tissue and bone.
-For over 60 years, PEMFs have also been used to treat pain and edema in soft tissue.
-Other applications include treatment for arthritis (the reduction of changes), fibromyalgia, Parkinson’s, Cushing’s disease, migraines, depression and sinusitis.
+Enter PEMF as an alternative option.
+Thus far, its most common use in North America has been for non-union fractures (when broken bones fail to heal) from sports or accident-related injuries.
+In Eastern Europe, PEMF is already a standard modality for injured tissue and bone.
+For over 60 years, PEMF has also been used for pain and edema in soft tissue.
+Other applications include arthritis (the reduction of changes), fibromyalgia, Parkinson’s, Cushing’s disease, migraines, depression and sinusitis.
 As a viable alternative to drugs or invasive surgery, the option is catching on here in the U.S.

-Only unhealthy or unbalanced cells “need” and use the extra energy supplied by therapeutic PEMFs to heal.
-A cell cannot produce more energy than it is capable of, thus, it cannot be “overcharged” with PEMFs.
+Only unhealthy or unbalanced cells “need” and use the extra energy supplied by PEMF to heal.
+A cell cannot produce more energy than it is capable of, thus, it cannot be “overcharged” with PEMF.
 Consequently, healthy cells seem to “ignore” these magnetic fields.
-Furthermore, since they are not condition-specific, PEMFs can be used by virtually anyone or anything for nearly any condition.
+Furthermore, since they are not condition-specific, PEMF can be used by virtually anyone or anything for nearly any condition.
 They’ve been shown to decrease inflammation, increase circulation, enhance muscle function, speed bone healing, reduce the effects of stress, and improve blood oxygenation, among a myriad of other benefits.

 For more information: